 ‘I enjoy questioning the objects that surround us: how does their function connect to the elements they are constructed from?
 I reverse-engineer and transform parts that are industrially produced, decontextualising them, removing their practical application and employing them as visual elements.
 My creative process is directed by ‘material intuïtion’.
 I started out using found objects and materials that I deconstructed, modified or imitated.
 Nowadays I manufacture virtually all components of the works myself, applying different techniques, from traditional molding techniques to industrial processes.
 Through experiment I explore the characteristics of a wide range of materials.
 I play with the typical, recognisable visual and tactile qualities of materials, aiming to create dynamic and unpredictability through juxtaposition, similarity, simulacra, and strong contrasts between organic and geometrical shapes, surfaces, roughness and finesse.’

-• Recent exhibitions: Art Pong 20-20 at Expo Bart Nijmegen.
+• Recent exhibitions at Galerie Bart: Art Island 2023 • Without the Promise of Success 2022 • Art Pong 20-20 at Expo Bart Nijmegen.

 Kevin Bauer, born in 1987, in Apeldoorn, currently lives and works in The Hague.
 In 2013 he completed his bachelor at AKI Arte Academy of Art and Design in Enschede, after having graduated from CIBAB Vakcollege, Zwolle in 2008.

-Kevin stayed as artist in residence in 2017 for NPO Radio 4 de Torenkamer, at VondelCS in Amsterdam and won second price in the contest for a permanent sculpture for the public space in Spaarndam, by tje Municipality Haarlem.
+Kevin stayed as artist in residence in 2017 for NPO Radio 4 de Torenkamer, at VondelCS in Amsterdam.
 In 2016 he received the Stipend for Young Talent by the Mondriaan Fund and the Stroom Pro Invest stipend by Stroom, the Hague, after having received the International Outstanding Student In Contemporary Sculpture Award by Grounds For Sculpture, Hamilton, New Jersey, US in 2013.
 His work has been included in the collections of AKZO Nobel Art Foundation, Amsterdam, Collection Gallery Nouvelles Images, The Hague, Art collection Amsterdam Court of Law, Amsterdam and several (inter)national private collections.

 06.05 Neue Osnabrücker Zeitung Arbeiten von Kevin Bauer und Samuel Treindl im Kunstraum by Tom Bullmann.